-You will hike a long one of the best ridgelines in the area as you can see from the drone shot that I posted up above.
+You will hike along one of the best ridgelines in the area as you can see from the drone shot that I posted up above.
 There are some great places to rest with sun cover.
 After about an hour we arrived at the area where you paid to enter the park.

 Chain Section 1

 When talking to others at our hostel about this hike, they mentioned there would be a section of chains.
-In fact, there is 2 sections.
+In fact, there are 2 sections.
 The way it was explained to us is that these chains were difficult and potentially rusty.